-In due course the boards will be passed by the board movers between the Open and the Closed Rooms.
+The boards will be changed in due course between the Open and the Closed Rooms by the board movers.
 The players are required to check that the boards given to them by the board movers are the correct boards, and that they are played in the correct polarity.
 To do this:

-(1) The players should check that the boards bear labels, which correspond to the table at which they are playing

-(2) North and East should check the curtain card completed by their respective opponents in the same seats in the other room.
+- (1) The players should check that the boards bear labels which correspond to the tables at which they are playing - (2) North and East should each check the curtain card completed by their respective opponents in the same seats in the other room.